 - If the smartphone uses a SIM card, then configure SIM PIN and configure the smartphone to require the SIM PIN whenever the SIM card has been replaced.

 - Back up the information stored on the smartphone on a regular basis to help recover the information in the event that the smartphone is lost or stolen and you initiated a remote wipe, you forget the pass code or PIN, or the pass code or PIN is accidentally entered incorrectly multiple times in a row and you have set the above wipe or erase feature.

-This list represents its examples of configuration settings that can help to secure the smartphone and protect the information stored on it.
 This list is not exhaustive.
-Other information security settings may apply to the particular smartphone you are using.
+Other security settings may apply to the particular smartphone you are using.

-For additional information, consult with your department IT support person or University smartphone support contact.
-For instructions on how to implement these settings, please refer to the user manual for the smartphone or consult with the cellular provider or manufacturer.
+For additional information, consult with your department IT support person.
+For instructions on how to implement these settings, please refer to the user manual for the smartphone or consult with the provider or manufacturer.